egorm4/for-study/README.md

 Hello, friend.
 /////
-All created branches for my github activity
+All created branches and commits for my github activity
 /////